U.S. Democrats criticize Senate's all-male healthcare group

 White House Chief of Staff Reince Priebus said the White House would not dictate the process.

 "I think we want to let them do their work, let them work this out.
 They are all very mature.
 They all know what is going on.
 They all know the commitments we have made to the American people to repeal and replace a failing program in Obamacare," he said on the "Fox News Sunday" program.
-(Additional reporting by Howard Schneider)
+(Additional reporting by Howard Schneider; Editing by Caren Bohan and Paul Simao)